himslm01/himslm01.github.io/broadcast_media/broadcast_tv_SD_aspect_ratios.md

 The active pixels may contain either 4:3 or 16:9 video.

-Since $ 576 * 4 / 3 $ = 768 pixels, that means the 702 active pixels need to be scaled up to 768 pixels to make 4:3 video look square, and applying the same scaling ratio to the 720 pixels of complete line means we must scale the 720 pixels up to 788 pixels to make full frame 4:3 look square.
+Since $ 576 \times \dfrac{4}{3} = 768 $ pixels, that means the 702 active pixels need to be scaled up to 768 pixels to make 4:3 video look square, and applying the same scaling ratio to the 720 pixels of complete line means we must scale the 720 pixels up to 788 pixels to make full frame 4:3 look square.

-Also, since $ 576 * 16 / 9 $ = 1024 pixels, that means the 702 active pixels need to be scaled up to 1024 pixels to make 16:9 video look square, and applying the same scaling ratio to the 720 pixels of complete line means we must scale the 720 pixels up to 1048 pixels to make full frame 16:9 look square.
+Also, since $ 576 \times \dfrac{16}{9} = 1024 $ pixels, that means the 702 active pixels need to be scaled up to 1024 pixels to make 16:9 video look square, and applying the same scaling ratio to the 720 pixels of complete line means we must scale the 720 pixels up to 1048 pixels to make full frame 16:9 look square.

 Compare the three testcards: